Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 ●Late complications – (see 'Pregnancy after treatment for abnormal Pap smear' below).

-Ablative treatments destroy, rather then cut away, abnormal cervical tissue.
+Ablative treatments destroy, rather than cut away, abnormal cervical tissue.

 Cryosurgery — Cryosurgery involves applying liquid nitrogen or carbon dioxide to the cervix.
 This causes the cervical tissue to freeze, which destroys the abnormal cells.
 Cryosurgery can be done in the office, similar to a pelvic examination, without any anesthesia.
 It may cause mild cramping or discomfort.

 Cryosurgery is not recommended in certain situations, such as when the extent and type of cervical abnormality are not clear based upon colposcopy and/or biopsy.
 Excisional therapy is preferred in these cases.